Syzoniuk/baltic-electricity-data-assessment/README.md

 - **Justification:** Uniquely connected via a voltage-mode `RegulatingControl` chain to a `SynchronousMachine`

 > ⚠️ This result is **heuristic**, not formally declared by CGMES metadata.

+## ❌ Task 2.5 – Confirmed Modeling Errors in EQ Profile

+> This section lists only the **definitive** structural or semantic errors found in the EQ profile XML model for Task 2.5.
+All issues below are validated against CGMES standards and XML schema rules.

+---

+### 1. 🔧 Invalid Transformer Winding Assignment

+- **Affected Elements**:
+  - `NL_TR2_2`
+  - `NL_TR2_3`
+  - `NL_TR2_4`

+- **Error Description**:
+  All three `PowerTransformerEnd` elements reference the **same transformer ID**:
+  `rdf:resource="#_2184f365-8cd5-4b5d-8a28-9d68603bb6a4"`

+- **Why This Is Invalid**:
+  According to the CGMES standard [2], each transformer end must be uniquely connected within a multi-winding transformer.
+Specifically:

+  > “Each end within a power transformer should have a unique subsequent `endNumber`… The high voltage side is given by `TransformerEnd.endNumber = 1`… Parameters like `r`, `x` must be set only on that side.”

+  In this case, all three ends are assigned to the **same transformer**, which is structurally incorrect unless explicitly modeled as a multi-winding transformer with unique `endNumber`s and parameter separation.
+This requirement was emphasized in the CGMES Implementation Guide Workshop notes (March 2016).

+- **Impact**:
+  This causes incorrect electrical modeling and violates the transformer configuration semantics required by CGMES.
+Power system tools may fail to correctly interpret the topology or calculate impedances.

+---

+### 2. ✅ XML Malformation – Corrected Manually

+- **Original Issue**:
+  Line **16** of the XML file was missing a closing tag `</cim:LoadArea>`

+- **Resolution**:
+  A valid closing tag was manually added at line 16 to fix the issue.

+- **Impact**:
+  This resolved the XML parsing failure.
+The file is now well-formed and accepted by XML parsers.

 ---
 ### 📚 References